Here’s when you can get your hands on the new Apple Watch series 7

 Everything we know about the brand’s latest smartwatch, and when you can get your hands on it

-Apple held one of its famous product launch events last night, where it announced the new iPhone 13, as well as its latest smartwatch, called the Watch series 7.
+Apple held one of its famous product launch events on September 14, where it announced the new iPhone 13, as well as its latest smartwatch, called the Watch series 7.

 The event, broadcast from Apple’s Apple Park campus in Cupertino, California, is called California Streaming and comes a year after the launch of the iPhone 12 and Watch series 6.